csc-training/elements-of-hpc/parallel-computing-technical/memory_hierarchy.md

 when there are lots of workers.
 Imagine 100 workers: whenever you change a number you have to let 99 other people know about it, which wastes time.
-Even worse, you have to be continually listening for updates from 99 other workers instead of concentrating on doing your own calculation.
+Even worse, you have to be continually listening for updates from 99 other workers instead of concentrating on doing your own calculations.

-This is the fundamental dilemma: memory access is so slow that we need small, fast caches so we can access data as fast as we can process it.
+This is the fundamental dilemma: memory access is so slow that we need small and fast caches to access data as fast as we can process it.
 However, whenever we write data there is an overhead which grows with the number of CPU-cores and will eventually make everything slow down again.